re-mote-sensing/re-mote/RyanTyrrell19/Notes/Waterproofing_and_Mounting.md

 * 3D print a streamline case that encomopasses the Tracker and is attached using screws.
 Epoxy can be spread along any cracks to ensure no leaks will exist
     * Much like the small, black cause made for the GPS
-    * Could design it so the antenna is sticking outside the case
+    * Could design it so the LoRa antenna is sticking outside the case